sphxisnot/sphxisnot/README.md

 #### Programming:
 - Python
 - Ren'py ~~(which some may call just VN flavored python)~~
+- Will someday stop procrastinating learning C++.
 #### Languages:
 - Chinese
 - Japanese

 ## Hobbies
 Apart from "fucking around and finding out" I *do* have more things to spend my time on.
 Such as:
+- Messing around with linux.
 - Rhythm Games
-- Drawing (you can find me on krita-artists.org!)
+- Drawing
 - Writing
-- Reading
+- Reading!!
-- Being feral on misskey

 <!--
 **sphxisnot/sphxisnot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.